aviv-israel/Asteroids/readme.md

 ### Challenges

-One of the challenges in designing and building the game is to understand how the original game works behind the scenes and looks as similar as possible to the original game of Atari.
+One of the challenges in the building of the game is to understand how the original game works behind the scenes and how to make the game similar to the original game of Atari.

-Another challenge is to work with a canvas technology that requires drawing each object in a vector way.
+Another challenge is to work with a canvas technology, that requires drawing each object in a vector way.

 ### Wins